Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Toolkit Theorems Forced by the Axioms

 \begin{proof} By Axiom I defect is functorially detectable through interaction.
 By Axiom III defect induces a graded complexity structure.
-Boundary failure occurs exactly when defect or commutator growth ceases to be functorially controlled.
+Boundary phenomena arise when defect or commutator growth ceases to be functorially controlled.
 Since termination is finite by Axiom V, this failure occurs at finite depth and is therefore detectable. \end{proof}